Kalaiz/music-meta-data-organiser/README.md

 # Music meta-data organiser
 ![Status](https://img.shields.io/badge/status-work--in--progress-red)
-A script which cleans and organises the metadata of music files.
+A command line tool which cleans and organises the metadata of music files.

 ## Table of Content: